cloudmesh-community/book/chapters/prg/python/python-data.md

 ```

 There are many other modules and libraries that include CSV read
 functions.
-IN case you need to split a single line by comma, you may
+In case you need to split a single line by comma, you may
 also use the `split` function.
 However, remember it swill split at every
 comma, including those contained in quotes.
-SO this method although
+So this method although
 looking originally convenient has limitations.

 ### Excel spread sheets